pombredanne/centidb/docs/notes.rst

 +++++++++

-The library is experimental, but eventually it should become a small, convenient way to store data for programs with small to medium size datasets.
+The library is experimental, but eventually it should become a small, convenient way to store data for programs with medium sized datasets.

-Already with the righ storage engine it can offer better guarantees about data consistency, and vastly better performance than much larger and more established systems, such as MongoDB.
-Coupled with :py:class:`LmdbEngine
-<centidb.engines.LmdbEngine>` it is even possible to make consistent online
-snapshots without resorting to platform trickery, very much unlike MongoDB.
+Already with a suitable engine it can offer better durability guarantees, and vastly better performance than much larger and more established systems, such as MongoDB.
+Coupled with :py:class:`LmdbEngine <centidb.engines.LmdbEngine>` it is even possible to make consistent online backups without resorting to platform tricks, very much unlike MongoDB.

-Ideally with the right set of primitives, more of MongoDB's problem domain could be subsumed.
-For instance, supporting sharding and replication are definitely interesting, and there is no reason why either of these features requires a 300kLOC codebase to implement, or even a 30kLOC codebase.
+With carefully picked primitives, more of MongoDB's problem domain could be subsumed.
+For instance, supporting sharding and replication are definitely interesting, and there is no reason why either of these features requires a 300kLOC codebase to implement, or even a 3kLOC codebase.

-By removing so much complexity from the simple task of persisting data, more room is left for pondering *legitimately hard problems*, such as serving an application's data after it outgrows a single computer or automagically sharded DBMS cluster.
+By removing complexity from the simple task of persisting data, more room is left to ponder *legitimately hard problems*, such as serving an application's data after it outgrows a single computer or automagically sharded DBMS cluster.

 General ideas